willwright/pelotonzap-docs/source/index.html.md

 > Make sure to replace `qwertyuiopasdfghjkl` with your API key.

-PelotonZap uses API keys to allow access to the API.
-An API key can be obtained by [registering](https://www.pelotonzap.io/register) for an account and creating a key.
+Spincast uses API keys to allow access to the API.
+An API key can be obtained by [registering](https://www.spincast.io/register) for an account and creating a key.

-PelotonZap expects the API key to be included in all API requests to the server in an `Authorization` header as a Bearer token:
+Spincast expects the API key to be included in all API requests to the server in an `Authorization` header as a Bearer token:

 `Authorization: Bearer qwertyuiopasdfghjkl`